xpdota/guide-scratch/sage/Basic.md

 ### What Makes Sage Unique?

-[//]: # (TODO: see what can be done to reword this, ) If you haven't played another healer before, Sage isn't a bad choice.
 It's pretty straightforward to play at a decent level, and isn't all that hard optimize if you want to take your gameplay further.
+However, it does suffer from having the weakest GCD heals - if you are trying to recover from mistakes, it is a challenge to get the raid back on track.
+If you are completely new to healing, you may want to learn the basics on White Mage, which does not have this particular disadvantage.

 Sage has the highest personal DPS of all the healers, but does not have a raid buff.
 It has a very high amount of free healing, which is any healing that does not require a tradeoff in the form of damage output.
 While it does have GCD